AssetMendy/ci-p1-submarine/README.md

   # Testing

-  ### Screen responsivness test
+  ### Screen responsiveness test

-  - The website passed a test for screen responsivness
+  - The website passed a test for screen responsiveness
-  - The website responsivness were tested with two ways:
+  - The website responsiveness were tested with two ways:
     - Using DevTools and simulating different screens, in particular the screen resolution of iPad Air, iPhone 12 and Samsung Galaxy S8
     - Using real hardware: Samsung Note 8, iPhone 11 Pro and